Brian-ED/c-header-to-bqn-ffi/README.md

 ```
 NOTE:
 Multiple options are supported for enums:
-- If value is not provided, `<valuesInteger[i-1]> + 1` is assigned
+- If value is not provided, `lastValue + 1` is assigned
-- Value description can be provided or not
+- Value description is optional

 ## TODO list
-Add docs on how to use.
-Finish testing.
-Work on simplifying parse.bqn.
+- Work on simplifying parse.bqn.
 It can be improved a ton.
-Work on removing some constraints.
+- Work on removing some constraints.

 # Credits
-- raylib's (raylib_parser.c)[https://github.com/raysan5/raylib/blob/710e811b2768e573b3c1a9eb4883f7a552d3d101/parser/raylib_parser.c] was translated to bqn then modified.
+- raylib's [raylib_parser.c](https://github.com/raysan5/raylib/blob/710e811b2768e573b3c1a9eb4883f7a552d3d101/parser/raylib_parser.c) was translated to bqn then modified.
 Without this, this project wouldn't exist.
+Big thanks to raylib!